jrucho/YTbeatmakercues/README.md

 - 🔁 **Audio & Video Loopers**
   Record loops in sync with video or audio.
 Use `R`, `S`, `D`, or `F` to control up to four separate audio loops.
-The first loop sets the tempo automatically;
+The first loop defines the bar length and tempo.
-  additional loops stay synced to that BPM.
-Recording a new loop while others play adds it seamlessly without restarting.
-Press another loop key during playback to queue a new recording for the next bar.
-Loops keep the exact length you recorded—automatic trimming has been removed to avoid cutting short sounds.
+  Additional loops of any bar count launch on the next bar so everything stays aligned.
-  Double press a loop key to stop **that** loop at the end of the bar.
-Hold the second press a moment longer (or tap three times quickly) to erase only the selected loop—the button blinks briefly when this happens.
-Loops can be resumed individually with a single press; they start right away in sync with any loops already playing thanks to a short scheduling buffer.
-A stopped loop can rejoin mid‑phrase without breaking sync, just like legato mode.
-Resume scheduling now compensates for that buffer so loops hit exactly on time.
-Sync has been refined so multiple loops stay locked together.
-If no loops are active they wait for the next bar and become the new **master** automatically.
-Should that loop stop, the master role passes to the next playing loop.
-Exporting downloads each active loop as its own track with the BPM rounded in the file name.
-If loops are pitched, the filenames also include `-pitched-<BPM>bpm`.
-Use `V` for the video looper.
-Hold Option and press **Cmd+R** to erase **all** loops.
-Use Cmd+R/S/D/F individually to erase loops A–D or Cmd+V for the video loop.
-Each looper button now has a compact progress bar tucked beneath it with four tick marks showing the current bar, and the button itself pulses in time while recording.
-Loopers A–C use cyan, magenta and yellow bars, while Looper D uses orange.
-All four progress bars are a bright 1.4 px thick for better visibility.
+  Loops keep the exact length you recorded with no trimming.
+Double press a loop key to stop that loop at the next bar; double press again to erase it.
+Stopped loops restart from the beginning when triggered again, and sync stays tight even when loops have different lengths.
+Exporting downloads each active loop with the rounded BPM in the file name.
+Use `V` for the video looper and double press to erase it.
-Hold the mapped **MIDI Shift** note while pressing any loop note to erase that loop instantly.
-The progress bars speed up or slow down when loops are pitched so the visuals stay in sync.
+  Hold Option + **Cmd+R** to erase all loops.
+Each looper button shows a slim progress bar that pulses while recording.
+Hold the mapped **MIDI Shift** note while pressing any loop key to erase that loop instantly.
+Progress bars speed up or slow down when loops are pitched so the visuals stay in sync.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.
 When targeting loops,